newtang/newtang.github.io/_drafts/express-part2.markdown

 ### Backwards compatible

 The [API for Expresso is basically identical to the default Express router](https://github.com/newtang/expresso/blob/HEAD/API.md#api-1) .
 However, there are a few missing features like wildcards, and support for parameters in the `use` function.
+I have [issues](https://github.com/newtang/expresso/issues) filed for several of these, and some [additional details in the Migration section](https://github.com/newtang/expresso/blob/HEAD/API.md#migration).

 ### Errors